Wellbeing

 “From the simplest perspective, it’s a relationship, and humans thrive when they’re in good relationships.
 If you have a healthy, wholesome relationship with an animal, they give you a reason to smile and laugh daily.
 And the skills and emotional range that you experience have so many beneficial qualities.”

-One in four Australians (12-89) report levels of loneliness, with the COVID-19 pandemic magnifying vulnerabilities in the community and 1 in 2 Australians report feeling more lonely since COVID-19.
+One in three Australians feel lonely, with as much as 43% of young Australians (15-25) experiencing loneliness.
 This landscape in Australia means more people are seeking ways to find connection, and pets provide some incredible benefits to your mental health.

 From providing structure to our lives to helping us combat loneliness and depression, pet ownership benefits our mental health in meaningful, measurable ways.